-- Fraud — False claims of ownership, forged deeds, wills, signatures, conveyances, instruments, false representations, false records of all sorts, illegal acts of trustees, guardians, administrators and attorneys.
+- Fraud — Typically includes false claims of ownership; forged deeds, wills, signatures, conveyances, instruments, false representations, and false records of all sorts; and illegal acts of trustees, guardians, administrators, and others.

-- Human Error — Errors in copying, indexing, recording; errors by administrators, executors, trustees, guardians and attorneys; and destruction of records.
+- Human Error — Errors in copying, indexing, and recording; errors by administrators, executors, trustees, guardians, and others; and destruction of records.

-- Improper Deeds and Wills — Deeds by persons of unsound mind, minors; deeds delivered after death or without the grantor’s consent; invalid, suppressed, erroneous wills; missing heirs; unsettled estates; etc.
+- Improper Deeds and Wills — Deeds by persons of unsound mind or minors; deeds delivered after death or without the grantor’s consent; invalid, suppressed, or erroneous wills; missing heirs; unsettled estates; etc.

-- Liens and Other Rights — Liens for unpaid estate, inheritance, income, property and gift taxes; homestead rights, community property rights; irregular court proceedings, court opinion reversals, lack of court jurisdiction; defective foreclosures; etc.
+- Liens and Other Rights — Liens for unpaid estate, inheritance, income, property and gift taxes; homestead rights and community property rights; irregular court proceedings, court opinion reversals, lack of court jurisdiction; defective foreclosures; etc.

 The attorneys at DesChamps Law Firm offer a unique title insurance perspective.
 As transactional attorneys, they are approved attorneys and issuing agents for one or more title companies and, therefore, are in a position to issue the title policies necessary and required in a closing.
 As litigation attorneys, they have prosecuted and defended title claims as well as coverage issues.